Arddleen railway station: History

-The Site Today
+The site today

 The single platform and adjacent original Station House (now a private dwelling) remain on the site.
 The Station House has no railway architectural features, and probably pre-dates the building of the railway, probably being related originally to the Montgomeryshire Canal which runs alongside.
 The railway bridge just beyond the station, looking towards Pool Quay, was demolished and the cutting filled in during the 1980s as part of the straightening of the A483 road towards Welshpool.
 The canal bridge at the entrance to the station access lane was also demolished at that time.